crgett/roman-numeral-converter/README.md

 ## Logs

-Logs are output to the console and written to the `app.log` file under the logs directory.
+Logs are output to the console and written to the `app.log` file under the `/logs` directory.
 The logging level can be switched to debug when necessary to view some additional input and output logs.

 ## Metrics